frontendpatterns/frontendpatterns.dev/src/content/patterns/dynamic-route.md

 ## Solution

-Apply the Dynamic Route pattern by generating routes programmatically based on data or configuration, and reinforce it with concise examples or tests.
+Generate routes programmatically based on data or configuration.
 For example, map `/settings/profile` and `/settings/security` to nested layouts so URLs mirror what users see.